-With speculation mounting about which Hollywood stars will be taking home a much-coveted Academy Award this year, are certain roles more likely to be rewarded with a golden statuette than others?
+Are certain roles more likely to be rewarded with an Academy Award than others?
 We've looked back at best actor and actress Oscar winners since 1927 to try to find out.

 Southern belles, frustrated spinsters, power-hungry TV execs, nuns, clergymen and even kings and queens.
 Over the years Oscar has rewarded actors and actresses for their portrayal of an wide array of characters, both real and fictional.